MicrosoftDocs/Virtualization-Documentation/tlfs.md

 -   *HV\_FLUSH\_NON\_GLOBAL\_MAPPINGS\_ONLY* indicates that the
-    hypervisor is required only to flush page mappings that were not mapped as “global” (that is, the x64 “G” bit was set in the page table entry).
+    hypervisor is required only to flush page mappings that were not mapped as “global" (that is, the x64 “G" bit was set in the page table entry).
 Global entries may be (but are not required to be) left unflushed by the hypervisor.